glouppe/info8006-introduction-to-ai/lecture8.md

     - Maximum likelihood estimation if $P(h)$ is uniform.
 - **Issue**: in practice, we often only have a *finite* test set!

+???

+R: be clearer, we want to be good in generalization, not on one specific test set.

 ---

 class: middle, center